 An opening lecture at the 2016 Glasgow HIV Congress challenged the current model of drug pricing by showing mark-ups that are commonly more than 1000 times higher than production costs and that make many medicines now largely unaffordable in high income countries.

 The analysis was presented by Andrew Hill, an independent advisor to international health organisations but who also has worked for many of the largest pharmaceutical companies.

 Three examples of the current urgency for better pricing are PrEP, new drugs for viral hepatitis (both HBV and HCV) and the broad range of chemotherapies for cancer.
 Even discounting very low access to cancer treatment in low- and middle-income countries (LMIC), globally, more than five million people die annually from preventable infections due to hepatitis B and C, HIV, TB and malaria.

-This analysis argues for a more affordable model based on the bulk costs of the active pharmaceutical ingredients (per kilogram) and include 10-50% profits after allowing for manufacturing and other production costs.
+This analysis, based on the bulk costs of the active pharmaceutical ingredients (per kilogram) and including 10-50% profits after allowing for manufacturing and other production costs, argues for a more affordable model for drug pricing.

 The presentation also showed the disparity of prices charged for the same drugs across similar high-income countries, with the US generally paying highest.
 For example, a 12-week course of daily sofosbuvir has target production costs of about €55 but currently costs €50,000 in the US and only €3,485 in Australia (based on volume discount to treat hepatitis C in Australia on a population level).